pypa/packaging.python.org/source/discussions/src-layout-vs-flat-layout.rst

 =========================

-The "flat layout" refers to organising a project's files in a folder or repository, such that the various configuration files and importable modules/packages are all in the top-level directory.
+The "flat layout" refers to organising a project's files in a folder or repository, such that the various configuration files and :term:`import packages <Import Package>` are all in the top-level directory.

 ::